 Marketing automation is more than just an email distribution platform.
 Many systems include social tools and testing tools like I mentioned above.

 Make sure that you are doing more than just sending a monthly newsletter with your marketing automation software because these technologies have the potential to do more.

 Keep Repeat Customers In Mind

 Create a separate segment for your current or preexisting customers.

 This group should not be treated the same as those who have never purchased in your pipeline.
 Make sure to create special, post-purchase content for this group.
 They don’t need to be convinced to use your offering, rather, they need content to use your offering better.

 Create Content That Converts

-It’s important for you to create great content for your marketing automation efforts to be a success.
-Great content is the backbone of a content distribution strategy that works.
+It’s important for you to create useful, actionable content for your marketing automation efforts to be a success.
+Great content is the backbone of an effective content distribution strategy.

-Additionally, when you write a blog post, the sweet spot for length seems to be about 1000 words.
-That’s when content really starts to perform well.
-Posts that are over 2000 words can do even better, so long as they are quality.
+Blog posts of around 1,000 words tend to perform the best.
+Posts that are over 2,000 words can do even better, so long as they are quality.
 That’s something to keep in mind when writing long blog posts.
 Do they need to be that long?
-Is it worth the time to read?
+Is it worth the time invested to read it?